 - ½ yellow onion, diced

 - 1 jalapeño, seeds and membrane removed and minced

 - 2 cloves of garlic, minced

 - 8 ounces of cream cheese, room temperature

 - 12 ounces of pepper jack cheese, shredded

 For the nachos:

 - 1 bag of tortilla chips

-Spread a layer of tortilla chips on a baking sheet and top with half of the cheese sauce.
+- Spread a layer of tortilla chips on a baking sheet and top with half of the cheese sauce and shrimp.
 Sprinkle half of the black beans on top.
-Put another layer of tortilla chips, the rest of the cheese sauce, and the rest of the beans.
+Put another layer of tortilla chips, the rest of the cheese sauce and shrimp, and the rest of the beans.
 Broil until cheese is bubbly.